-Companies are only eligible for SEIS within two years of ‘starting to trade’.
-It may be that the company is ‘within time’ for SEIS when the ASA is issued, but the date of conversion to equity is outside of the two-year limit, causing the investor to lose the ability to claim under this scheme.
+Companies are only eligible for SEIS within three years of ‘starting to trade’.
+It may be that the company is ‘within time’ for SEIS when the ASA is issued, but the date of conversion to equity is outside of the three-year limit, causing the investor to lose the ability to claim under this scheme.

 Many investors fully utilise their tax bill each year and need to be careful with the timing of investments to ensure that investments occur in the right period - making an investment when you’ve already offset all your tax means that the investment won’t be eligible for the benefits of the SEIS or EIS schemes.
 Imagine you have used your tax allowance in 21/22, but invest in a further investment in January 22 on the basis that the ASA converts in the 22/23 tax year, and you’ll have further tax liability to claim against.
 If the priced round closes earlier than expected, then the ASA could convert in March 22, meaning that you won’t be able to use the SEIS / EIS schemes at all.

 Risk 5: No Warranty / Disclosure process

 A very standard protection for investors are warranties and the associated disclosure process.

 This allows an investor to have an honest appreciation of a business before they invest.
 When an investor puts money into a business via an ASA, the warranty / disclosure process would only be undertaken at the point that the ASA converts to equity; too late to allow an investor to make an informed judgement on the implications of the disclosures.

 Risk 6: Deferred customary protections